A Guide to Understanding Vertical Lift Modules

 Specialized Software

 VLMs are equipped with two types of software that must work together for optimal efficiency and productivity.
-First, there is the software responsible for the overall functionality of the VLM itself.
-This software runs the machine, including dynamic storage capabilities and certain VLM options.
+First, the software is responsible for the overall functionality of the VLM, including dynamic storage capabilities and specific VLM options.
 In addition, VLMs use inventory management software that must be integrated with the host system.

-The integration of the inventory management can be accomplished in a variety of ways.
-For instance, a transaction processor can be implemented, allowing the host system to run the VLM and pull the needed trays.
-Alternatively, full suite software can be run, enabling both the host system and the VLM to maintain inventory.
-Running full suite software creates duplicate inventory systems that can share information and keep records up-to-date.
+Integration of inventory management can be accomplished in a variety of ways.
+A transaction processor can be implemented, allowing the host system to run the VLM and pull trays.
+Full-suite software can be run, enabling the host system and the VLM to maintain inventory.
+Running full-suite software creates duplicate inventory systems that can share information.

 Successful Vertical Lift Module (VLM) Installation